 (1 d, g) Students must write a seminar paper of at least 25 pages in length using appropriate collection and analysis of primary source materials or extensive use of secondary sources and engagement of issues in a strongly historiographical manner

-(3 a, b and 4 a, b, c, d) Students must develop oral presentations of their seminar project research and provide critiques of selected examples of other students’ research
+(3 and 4 a, b, c, d) Students must develop oral presentations of their seminar project research and provide critiques of selected examples of other students’ research